In mid-2020, New Relic released a newer user model, referred to as the New Relic One user model. Here are the users on this user model:

 - Basic users can upgrade on their own to become full users (with exception of users on original user model).
 Basic users are prompted to upgrade themselves when they attempt to access a feature available only to full users.

 - These users are billable and have access to our Full-Stack Observability features, which includes our curated UI experiences, like APM, infrastructure monitoring, browser monitoring, mobile monitoring, and synthetic monitors.
 For details, see Capabilities.

 - These users can be added to the default Admin group.

 - The Standard pricing tier includes one free full user and up to five total.

 To change a user's type, use the User management UI.

 To understand more about basic users and full users:

-Below is a detailed table showing differences between basic user and full user capabilities.
-In short, basic users have access to our Telemetry Data Platform and Applied Intelligence (read-only) features, while full users have access to that plus Full-Stack Observability features.
+Below is a table showing basic user versus full user capabilities.
+In short, basic users have access to our Telemetry Data Platform and Applied Intelligence features, while full users have access to all of that plus Full-Stack Observability features.

 Features Full user Basic user Full-Stack Observability